mmason930/kinslayer-mud/README.md

 Becuase this is time consuming, you can alternatively run the container and perform a partial build:

 ```
-docker-compose run --service-ports game gateway partial
+docker compose run --service-ports game gateway partial
 ```

-Note that running docker-compose run may change the name of the running container(from game.kinslayermud.org below).
+Note that running docker compose run may change the name of the running container(from game.kinslayermud.org below).
 You can run docker container ls to get the actual name of the container if you need it for subsequent commands.

 ## Incremental build
 While the container is running, you can perform a partial build by running: